Purchasing new construction

 In real estate, you can always negotiate.
 However, with new construction, it depends on the builder and the length of time that the home has been available.
 Developers in new additions avoid bending on price because buyers already in the area expect new construction to be comparably priced to what they already purchased.
 (You'll appreciate that same courtesy if there are undeveloped lots near the home you eventually purchase!)
 But, depending on how far along the project is and current market conditions, a developer will often allow a few concessions.

-For example, if a home has been on the market a long time and the builder has a lot sunk into it, then you have some room.
+Say a home has been on the market a long time and the builder is deeply invested, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was recently finished, don't count on being able to get a deal.
+However, if a home was recently finished, it's unlikely you'll get a deal.

-Just because a home is brand new, it doesn't mean that it is immune from needing repairs.
+Realize that just because a home is brand new, it can still have its share of flaws.
 Be sure to get a home inspection before purchase so that issues are handled and also negotiate a home warranty.
 Then, about 10 or 11 months after purchase it's worth it to pay for an inspection and get anything else repaired before the warranty expires.

-At Leslie Scott Realty, LLC, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
+Finding you a new home that meets your family's needs and matches your budget will be my #1 objective.
 Give me a call at

 (918)348-9250 to start the search for your new home today.